Customizing the in-app assistant¶

 Setting the microphone timeout¶

-Use this option to set the period after which the Alan button is automatically deactivated.
+Use this option to set the period after which the AI assistant button is automatically deactivated.
 This option helps users save on battery/traffic and avoid unwanted commands.
-Also, the microphone timeout functionality pairs great with using the wake word.
+The microphone timeout functionality pairs great with using the wake word.

 Default |